TheOfficialFloW/Adrenaline/readme.md

 ### Changelog v7
 - Fixed issue where plugins were loaded in recovery mode.
 - Moved native display buffer to a different location, so GePatch works for some more games.
 Please note that only GePatch v0.18 or above will only work, older versions will cause a black screen.
+If you're using GTANativeRes, please download the latest binary as well.

 ### Changelog v6.9
 - Added support for native resolution patches.